qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

   The :ref:`Data-defined override <data_defined>` button beside the last layer-related parameters is inactive when setting the symbol from the Style manager dialog.
-  When the symbol is connected to a map layer, this button offers access to the :ref:`size assistant <size_assistant>` dialog which helps to create proportional or multivariate analysis rendering.
+  When the symbol is connected to a map layer, this button helps you create proportional or multivariate analysis rendering.

 The symbols used at this level are items you can pick from the :ref:`symbols library <vector_style_manager>`.
 A list of available symbols of the same type